jonathanglasmeyer/ai-analysis-for-lichess/.ai/docs/ROADMAP.md

 - [ ]  Invertiere die Analyse-Anzeige, indem du noch verfügbare Analysen anzeigst.
 - [ ]  Better pop-up UX & UI

+### Login / Token Transfer
+- [ ]  Handle a case where I did a migration once and then I'm logging in from another computer.
+Ensure that the tokens from this anonymous account don't override the tokens stored for the user account.
+If a migration happened at one point, they will not be the second migration.

 # Post-MVP Ideas
 - [ ]  Customizing prompt, Prompt Presets
 - [ ]  How to make it work in other views, like study & Analyse Board